Sign up for 15% off your first order

 Designs in Mind is a social enterprise supporting adults living with mental health challenges.
 Their passion and belief in the power of positivity through creativity echoes our values of embracing the joy of simple pleasures in the everyday, and the impact that our homes can have on our mental health.
-This infectiously joyful collection of fabrics and wallpapers is not one to miss...
+This infectiously joyful collection of fabrics, wallpapers and bedding is not one to miss...

 Notable colours and designs in this happiest of collections include warming and recognisable shades that add to that sense of a comforting home.
 Chai and Ochre in particular are highlighted in Doggy Day Care and River Wander, fun, playful designs that add a sense of fun to your home.